China Tells Banks, State Firms to Report Exposure to Jack Ma’s Ant

 More than a year after the Chinese government snuffed out the biggest initial public offering in history by Ant, Beijing has showed no letup in a crackdown that has snowballed into an assault on every corner of China’s technosphere.
 Officials have handed out billions of dollars in antitrust fines to end the domination of a few heavyweights as President Xi Jinping pushes for more “common prosperity.”

-The regulations and probes have pummeled the shares of firms such as Alibaba Group Holding Ltd., which owns a third of Ant, and Tencent, as well as dented their profits and growth and forced some to shelve listing plans.
+The regulations and probes have pummeled the shares of firms such as Tencent, as well as dented their profits and growth and forced some to shelve listing plans.
 The Hang Seng Tech Index is trading near its lowest level versus its 12-month forward earnings and sales forecasts.

 Ant was hit the hardest among them all.
 Beijing scuttled the fintech giant’s $35 billion IPO in November 2020, ordering it to overhaul businesses including lending, insurance and wealth management, and set up a financial holding company so it could be regulated like a bank.